 Since taking over the vault and high jump crews he has worked with 6 individual pole vault state champions (Cameron Van Dieren-2012, Tiziana Ruiz-2014, Reed Scale -2015, Giovanni Hernandez-2016, Christian Mueller-2018, Darla Gonzalez-2019 ), one high jump state champion (Joseph Bryant) and numerous state finalists.
 In the pole vault, Lanaro guided Darla Gonzalez to the college record of 13'03"1/2 (4.05M) and vaulters Hernandez and Scale over the 17'00" (5.20M) mark.

 Lanaro's vaulting career is an incredible one.
 His personal best before entering Mt.
 SAC was a mere 11 feet, 6 inches.
 During his freshman year, Lanaro, captured the 2000 California State Community College State Championship and placed 4th at the USATF Junior National Championships.
-During his sophomore season, he captured the 2001 USA National Community College Championship and broke the long time school record of 17'01" held by legendary vaulters Bob Seagren (Olympic Gold and Silver Medalist) and Bill Halverson.
+During his sophomore season, he captured the 2001 USA National Community College Championship and broke the long time school record of 17'01" held concurrently by legendary vaulters Bob Seagren (Olympic Gold and Silver Medalist) and Bill Halverson.
 That season he surpassed the former record an incredible 8 times, finishing his Mt.
 SAC career with a best jump of 17'08"1/2 (17'06"1/2 in season).

 After Mt.
 SAC, Lanaro continued his career at California State University at Fullerton, under the guidance of current Mt.
 SAC Head Coach, Ron Kamaka.
 While at Fullerton, he garnered the Cal State Fullerton Record (18'04"1/2) and three NCAA Divison 1 All-American Honors.
 After college, Lanaro returned back home to Mt.
-SAC to train and coach alongside long time Mt.
-SAC Assistant Coach and USATF Men's and Women's Pole Vault National Chair, Brian Yokoyama.
+SAC to train and coach alongside former Mt.
+SAC Assistant Coach and current USATF Men's and Women's Pole Vault National Chair, Brian Yokoyama.

 Lanaro became a full-time professor in the Kinesiology Department at Mt.
 SAC in 2015.
 He received his Bachelors Degree in Kinesiology from Cal State Fullerton and his Masters Degree in Kinesiology from Azusa Pacific University.
-Lanaro resides in Upland with his beautiful wife, Mireya (Beltran), a former Mountie and Mexican Heptathlon Record Holder along with their young children, daughter Giuliana and son Noah.
+Lanaro resides in Upland (CA) with his beautiful wife, Mireya (Beltran), a former Mountie and Mexican Heptathlon Record Holder along with their young children, daughter Giuliana and son Noah.